anna-filou/LGBTmyths.com/_myths/bi-cheat.md

 First off, straight and gay people cheat too, so bisexuality is not the culprit.
 Secondly, that's like saying “if a man likes both blondes and brunettes, then he'll never be truly satisfied with a blond woman and will cheat with a brunette.”

 It sounds absurd because *it is*.

+---

+> Stop for a minute and think about all the different things you find attractive in a person. … Are you always attracted to people of the same weight, height, race?
+With the same eye colour, hair colour, accent?
+No?
+Does that mean you can’t make your mind up?
+Or that you don’t know what you want?
+No.

+— [Source: stonewall.org.uk]{https://www.stonewall.org.uk/node/55084}